KisangaDavid/Old-Projects/chess/README.md

 Two player chess written in python using pygame.
-Really old and janky but completely working
+Really old and janky but completely working.